weihaox/GAN-Inversion/README.md

 ## inversion method

-This part contatins generatal inversion methods, while methods in the next *application* part are mainly designed for specific tasks.
+The section primarily encompasses general-purpose 2D or 3D inversion techniques, whereas the methods presented in the following section cater to particular applications.

 ### 3D GAN inverson